TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/Introduction.rst

     the slug of a news record could be `2019-software-update`.

     Within TYPO3, a slug is always a part of the URL "path" - it does not contain scheme, host, HTTP verb, etc.
-    The URL "path" consists of one or more slugs which are strung together.
+    The URL "path" consists of one or more slugs which are concatenated into a single string.

     A slug is usually added to a TCA-based database table, containing rules for evaluation and definition.